moov-io/watchman/docs/mcp.md

 Watchman:
   MCP:
     Enabled: true
+    Signing:
+  	  Enabled: true
+	  KeyPath: "/path/to/private-key.pem"
+	  PubPath: "/path/to/public-key.pem"
+    AgentPass:
+	  Enabled: true
+	  TrustAnchorPath: "/path/to/ca.pem"
+      # MinTrustLevel rejects agents whose trust level is below level.
+      # Level must be in the range 0-4; values outside this range are
+      # clamped to the nearest bound.
+Callers typically set this to 2
+      # in production to reject unverified (L0) and developer-sandbox
+      # (L1) agents.
+	  MinTrustLevel: 0
+      # RequiredScopes rejects agents that lack any of the listed
+      # scopes.
+Useful for Watchman-style integrations that want to
+      # demand e.g. WithRequiredScopes("sanctions:search") before
+      # accepting a screening request.
+	  RequiredScopes: ["sanctions:search"]
 ```

 When MCP is enabled, Watchman will serve MCP endpoints at `/mcp` in addition to the standard HTTP API.